About Simply Ragdolls

 Bartholomew quickly made himself at home, both in our house and in our hearts.
 He was all I could have wanted and more!
 My sweet Barty Boy.
 And as for the man who was not a cat man?
 Well, that changed very quickly.
 Eric loved Barty as much as I did.

 Soon, we started noticing some odd symptoms.
 Bouts of lethargy, incontinence, facial swelling, an unexplained broken leg.
 We had his leg repaired and worked closely with our vet to monitor his symptoms.
-We tried different medications, but nothing seemed to help.
+We tried different treatments, but nothing seemed to help.
 This went on for several months.

 Then March came.
 I was up in the night, nursing Isaac, and heard Bartholomew get down from his usual place on our bed.
 I texted my husband to go check on him and all seemed okay.
 I went about business as usual until the next morning.
 Bart had developed a habit of greeting me each morning and following me downstairs for my coffee and his morning snuggles.
 This morning, however, he was nowhere to be found.
 As I held my newborn son, I searched for my sweet kitten.
 Laundry room?
 Nope.
 Closet?
 Nope.
 Nope, nope, nope.
 I went back to the laundry room to see if I had missed him since he would sometimes blend in with his fluffy bed.
 No Barty.
 I lifted the flap of his litter box with my toe, and my stomach immediately dropped.
 I felt tears well in my eyes, and I walked away as if willing the truth away too.
 I came down the stairs, panic in my voice.
 “Eric, I need you to go check on Barty.
 He’s in his litter box.”
 Something in my face must have caught him off guard because Eric dropped what he was doing and dashed upstairs.
 I sat on the couch and tried to breathe.
 Only a moment later, Eric returned, pausing on the stairs.
 “Is he dead?”
 I asked, but I already knew.
 We sobbed together in despair and disbelief.